aitoroses/floxide/docs/contributing.md

 ## License

-By contributing to Flowrs, you agree that your contributions will be licensed under the project's license.
+By contributing to Floxide, you agree that your contributions will be licensed under the project's license.